Bulk CBD Distillate

 Premium, lab tested and U.S. grown CBD distillate at competitive pricing.
-Choose us for all of your wholesale CBD distillate needs and get started growing your business with the best!
+Choose us for all of your broad or full spectrum distillate needs and get started growing your business with the best!

 What Is CBD Distillate?

-There are many ways to procure CBD, and one of the most popular ways is CBD distillate.
+There are many ways to procure CBD, and one of the most popular products is distillate.
 We sell wholesale CBD distillate to customers looking to make their own CBD products.
-Our bulk CBD distillate can be used to make all sorts of CBD products, such as edibles and topical creams.
+Our full and broad spectrum distillate can be used to make all sorts of CBD products, such as edibles and topical creams.

-We have CBD distillate for sale at competitive prices and buying our bulk CBD distillate is a great way to get a head start in the industry.
-For those who are curious about CBD distillate, this article will explain the basics of what it is and how it’s made.
+Our bulk distillate comes with competitive prices and is a great way to get a head start in the industry.
+For those who are curious about distillate, this article will explain the basics of what it is and how it’s made.

-We’ll also compare CBD distillate to other forms of CBD, such as CBD isolate.
-When you’re done reading, you’ll have a better idea of the unique advantages of CBD distillate and how it can help grow your CBD business.
-Give us a call today for a quote on our bulk CBD distillate.
+We’ll also compare distillate to other forms of CBD, such as CBD isolate.
+When you’re done reading, you’ll have a better idea of it’s unique advantages and how it can help grow your CBD business.
+Give us a call today for a fast, free quote.

 As compared to other CBD extracts, such as CBD isolate, CBD distillate is not purely CBD.
 It also contains other cannabinoids that feature their own unique benefits2.
-CBD distillate is primarily used in edibles, for vaping and dabbing, and in beauty products and topical creams.
+It’s primarily used in edibles, for vaping and dabbing, and in beauty products and topical creams.

 How Is Our Bulk CBD Distillate Produced?

-The process used to make CBD distillate differs in some ways from other CBD extraction methods.
-It involves a multi-step process that takes the mass of the cannabis plant and distills it into a very pure final product consisting of CBD and other cannabinoids.
+The process used to make our distillates differ in some ways from other CBD extraction methods.
+It involves a multi-step process that takes the biomass of the premium hemp plant and distills it into a very pure final product consisting of CBD and other cannabinoids.